The Skysnag Blog

 A DNS TXT record is used to declare who is allowed to send emails on behalf of the domain.
 The recipient’s server checks the SPF record of the sending domain when an email is sent to see if the IP address of the sender is permitted to send emails on the domain’s behalf.
 If the IP address is prohibited, the email will be marked as spam.

 DKIM verifies that an email hasn’t been changed while it’s being forwarded.
 DKIM is used to verify that an email has not been tampered with in transit.
 It stores a public key that can be used to confirm the legitimacy of an email in a DNS TXT record.
-The recipient’s server uses the public key to check that an email hasn’t been altered with during transmission when one is sent.
+The recipient’s server uses the public key to check that an email hasn’t been altered during transmission when one is sent.

 When an email is sent, the recipient’s server checks the sending domain’s DMARC record to determine whether the sender’s IP address is authorized to send emails on the domain’s behalf.
 The email will be labeled as spam if the IP address is not permitted in SPF.